Shaman9x/CMD_2024/README.md

+📊 Dataset Overview
-CMD_2024 Dataset for Cloud-based Malware Detection (9 Classes) The CMD_2024 dataset is a curated collection designed to support research and development in malware detection using Machine Learning (ML) and Deep Learning (DL) approaches.
+CMD_2024 Dataset for Cloud-based Malware Detection (9 Classes):

+The CMD_2024 dataset is a curated collection designed to support research and development in malware detection using Machine Learning (ML) and Deep Learning (DL) approaches.
 It enables both binary (malicious vs benign) and multi-class classification tasks.

-📊 Dataset Overview
 CMD_2024 includes 9 distinct classes:

 | Class       | Training Samples | Testing Samples |